Last Updated on 22 June 2024 by Cycloscope

 We advise not less than 2″, the wider the tire the better the experience in this country.
 If your bike doesn’t support that, consider getting something more proper for this terrain – it’s no fun to be stuck in the sand for days in a row.

-Cellular signal is very rare in Namibia, we recommend you download all your maps offline and the fundamental app iOverlander.
+Cellular signal is very rare in Namibia, so we recommend you download all your maps offline and the fundamental app iOverlander.

 If you’re going in winter you’ll definitely need to carry a cycling jacket and even winter gloves.